January 11, 2011

 Answer me quickly, O Lord; my spirit fails.

-I believe there is a natural curiosity to search for a cause for things in life; why things happen, what caused them to happen.
+There is a natural curiosity to search for a cause for things in life; why things happen, what caused them to happen.
 At the time I was not familiar with the argument of “nature vs nurture”.
 The “nurture” concept is something believed in mostly Christian circles of “therapy” that purports to explain why someone might be attracted to the same gender.
 Nature - the idea of being naturally born this way; created this way; created with a same-sex attraction.
 Nurture - the idea of being influenced by one’s surroundings.
 I was able to rule out blaming my same-sex attractions on nurture, my environment.
 My Dad was always present and loving in my life and the definite leader in our family; my Mom was a supportive, dedicated wife and mother and not an overly dominant woman and equally loving of me.
 My Mom and Dad to this day still have very appropriate roles and boundaries.
-I’m terribly thankful and grateful for you, mom and dad.
+I’m terribly thankful and grateful for you, Mom and Dad.
 All of your children have been blessed by how you have raised us.

 Additionally, I was never coached or taught by anyone how to be sexually attracted to the same sex and was never sexually molested or violated on any level.
 So my conclusion was that these feelings weren't nurtured; caused by anyone’s influence or by my environment.